 The No Action Plan: Doing Nothing Is the Worst Option

-Continue the 2007 Guidelines past their 2026 expiration with no adjustments.
-Earns an F at 40 years.
+Keep the 2007 Guidelines past their 2026 expiration with no changes.
+Earns a D at 40 years.

-The No Action alternative in the post-2026 Draft EIS is exactly what it sounds like: continue operating under the 2007 Interim Guidelines past their expiration with no modifications.
-No coordination improvements, no elevation-responsive adjustments, no new tools.
-This alternative exists primarily as a baseline for comparison — it is what happens if Congress and Reclamation fail to agree on anything.
+The No Action plan in the post-2026 Draft EIS is just what it sounds like.
+Keep using the 2007 rules past their 2026 expiration.
+No new coordination.
+No elevation-based tweaks.
+No new tools.
+This plan mainly exists as a baseline.
+It is what happens if Congress and Reclamation fail to agree on anything.

-Projected Lake Powell elevation under the driest decade on record.
-Median line shows the most likely outcome; p10 line is the 10th-percentile worst case.
+Lake Powell elevation under the driest decade on record.
+The median line shows the most likely path.
+The worst-10% line shows the bottom 10% of bad-luck futures.

 The scorecard

-We ran this plan through our standard stress test: sampled inflows from the last ten years (the driest decade on record), 2,000 Monte Carlo iterations, 40 years forward.
-Same starting point as every other plan we evaluate.
-Same inflow sampling.
+We tested this plan the same way we test every plan.
+We used inflows from the last ten years — the driest decade on record.
+We ran 2,000 Monte Carlo trials for 40 years.
+The starting point and inflows stay the same.
 Only the operating rule changes.

 |---|---|---|---|